PascalBrus/SAB/README.md

 > First of all a disclaimer.
 This is only a silly school project, so dont expect this to be any good whatsoever.

-This Project is a sorting algorithm benchmark.
+This Project is a sorting algorithms benchmark.
 It comes with a couple precoded algorithm written by me, and 2 copy-pasted from the webs.
 You can easily add your own algorithm to test.
 Simply follow [Adding your own Sorting Algorithms](#Adding-your-own-Sortig-Algorithm) for a little guide.
 You dont need to add any metrics if you dont want to.
+The core Benchmark aspect will still work

 ## Usage: